matheusamazonas/matheusamazonas.github.io/portfolio/bbo.md

 As a game developer, I:

-*   Focused on gameplay programming using Photon Networking and backend programming using JavaScript with PlayFab;
+*   Focused on gameplay programming using Photon Networking and backend programming using JavaScript with PlayFab.
-*   Applied performance improvements (Unity Profiler, Xcode, Android Profiler) to port the game to older devices;
+*   Applied performance improvements (Unity Profiler, Xcode, Android Profiler) to port the game to older devices.
-*   Integrated third-party plugins: PlayFab, OneSignal, GameAnalytics and TextMeshPro;
+*   Integrated third-party plugins: PlayFab, OneSignal, GameAnalytics and TextMeshPro.
 *   Localized the game, including translating it to Brazilian Portuguese.
 </details>